Acadian-Ambulance/Acadian.Dapper.Fs/README.md

 This library extends several core modules:

-- `Task` has additions such as map and mapAsync
+- `Task` has additions such as map and bind